frericksm/paul/README.md

 # paulkrake

-Data and function to "predict" results of the germna bundesliga.
+Data and function to "predict" results of the german bundesliga.

 ## Usage